-- The Ollie Swaddle – I've heard wonderful things about this swaddle!
-This swaddle is awesome!!
+- My Favorite Swaddle – The Ollie Swaddle – I had heard wonderful things about this swaddle and can report back that this swaddle is awesome!!
 The velcro makes it so that she can stay snug in a swaddle all night.

-- ADEN + ANAIS Swaddle Blankets – I know parents who just love these, so I registered for a couple sets of 4.
-They can be used as swaddling cloths, cover ups, light blankets, etc. I plan to always have at least one in our bag!
-These are a MUST.
+- My Favorite Blankets – ADEN + ANAIS Swaddle Blankets – I know parents who just love these, so I registered for a couple sets of 4.
+They can be used as swaddling cloths, cover ups, light blankets, etc. These are a MUST.
 We use them daily.
 For blankets, swaddles, or even wiping up a bit of spit!
 I think we own 12+ blankets and we use them all regularly!

-- A Multi-Use Cover – there are a number of them out there.
+- A Multi-Use Cover – Copper Pearl – There are a number of them out there.
 This one by Copper Pearl looks pretty great!
 It can act as a carseat cover, nursing blanket, scarf, etc. This is a must-have.
 We were especially thankful for it when we went to the pediatrician's office while she was tiny!
 It kept her concealed in her carseat.

 If your friends and family are like mine, the majority of your baby gifts will be adorable pieces of clothing!
 As such, I really only registered for everyday basics.

-- Organic White Onesies – I have a feeling that our little nugget will really live in these!
-I made sure to have a pack of Gerber Organic Onesies for all sizes.
-These have been invaluable!
+- Organic White Onesies – I made sure to have a pack of Gerber Organic Onesies for all sizes, and they have been invaluable!
 She wears them all the time when we're just around the house and I keep a spare in our diaper bag in case we need an outfit change.
 These are the Long Sleeved Version.